Australia's Police Badge History from Ozbadge.com

 The Queen's Crown, "Commissioned Officer's", bullion badge.
 Varying styles were issued. c 1958.
 Very Rare.

-Ozbadge thanks Queensland Police Museum.
+Ozbadge thanks the Queensland Police Museum.

 qpolkcsilverhelmetaok.jpg